RoelofRuis/termites/readme.md

 }
 ```

-## Module `termites_ws`
+## Module `termites_web`

-The WS module contains a websocket implementation for easy interaction with browser based applications.
+The web module contains components for easy interaction with the web, mainly through it's websocket graph component.

 > This module is currently still an unstable work in progress